 Little is known concerning the life of British pictorialist photographer H.Y.
 Summons, including his dates.
 (1.)
 However, an appreciation of his work by Sigismund Blumann, a friend and correspondent who edited the American west-coast journal Camera Craft was published in 1925.
-Summons is known to have been an authority on the making of paper negatives, (2.) and unlike many amateur pictorialists who engaged in other pursuits after WW1, he continued his photographic art and craft into the mid 1940’s, (3.) as evidenced by this fog-shrouded study of a cow, most likely taken in the Scottish Highlands and dated 1944, which he sent to Blumann.
+Summons is known to have been an authority on the making of paper negatives, (2.) and unlike many amateur pictorialists who engaged in other pursuits after WW1, he continued his photographic art and craft into the mid 1940’s, (3.) as evidenced by this fog-shrouded study of a Highland cattle bull or cow taken most likely in Scotland and dated 1944, which he sent to Blumann.
 The miniature work is elegantly presented within a folded sheet of laid Japan paper with the front of the “card” bearing a pasted label printed with salutations: “Greetings for Christmas and the New Year from H.Y.
 Summons.”

 Summons was winning awards for his work as early as 1906 (Photographic News quarterly competitions) and exhibited internationally; two examples being the 1907 Southampton Exhibition in England and 1909 Fifth Annual American Salon in Chicago.